DevRel-Foundation/tools-catalog/CONTRIBUTING.md

 **Feedback**.
 Have a suggestion, let us know how to improve.

 **References**.
 If you know of a resource (tool, software, item) we will include it in the collection.
-This can be provided by creating an issue, sending an email to the working group owners, or best case is to fork the repos and submit a PR for review.
+This can be provided by creating an issue, sending an email to the working group owners, or most helpful would be to fork the repos and submit a PR for review.

 **Schema and Tools**.
 The schema and tools provide value to all.
 If you have suggestions on how to improve the schema, add additional tooling, or want to contribute an integration to a visualization or other system of record those would be welcome.